 Student Affairs is suggesting resources to help students in the transition to a virtual experience including updates from Academic Advising, Information Technology, Career Center, Counseling Center, Campus-Life Dean’s Office and many more departments that are here to support, encourage academic success, reduce social isolation and create connections.

-Fraternity & Sorority Intake and Membership Recruitment Update:
+Fraternity & Sorority Membership Intake & Recruitment Update:

 Fraternity and Sorority Life at Texas Christian University began in 1955 when the first fraternity chapter was established.
 Fifty years and thousands of members later, the Greek Community is thriving and now offers 43 fraternities and sororities.